 To get the front of a wig to look natural (without hair lace) Put the wig on as you usually do.
 Take a ratt-tail comb (or anything long and pointing including a pencil) and pull out a bit of hair across the front about 3 inches of of your forehead.
 You are not pulling out a lot, just a bit.
 Be sure you wig is back on straight and then comb this hair back into the wig over the bad seam.
 This gets rid of the seam and uses your natural hair line.

-Are you not into wigs but still need something to help your hair?
-You've gotta try extensions!
+The key to getting girly, beautiful flowy, long hair without wigs is to use hair extensions.
 They can lengthen your hair, cover up split ends and volumize your hair.
 They are even easier to curl than curling your own hair or you can use them if you don't want to risk the chance of damaging your own hair with hot curlers.